carefree0910/carefree-drawboard/examples/carefree_creator/README.md

 7. Inpainting (Erase).
 8. Stable Diffusion Inpainting (Erase & Replace).
 9. Stable Diffusion Outpainting.
+10. Image Harmonization.
+11. ControlNet Hints.
+12. Multi ControlNet.
-10. And much more to come!
+13. And much more to come!

 > See [Details](#Details) for more details!